ThorstenBux/ice-hello-world/readme.md

 # ICE Hello World
-A very simple hello world example using a python server and a js browser client.
+A very simple ICE hello world example using a python server and a js browser client.

 ## Dependency
 - You need to have Ice for Python installed `pip install zeroc-ice` (https://zeroc.com/downloads//ice#python)